cp-vrkansagara/ide/README.md

 #### You can !
 	I would like take issue and pull request regarding this project and love to answer if anything on this.AGG

+#### VIM Helpful Regex

+Remove from first character as vim is smart enough to load set and map stuff
+%s/^://

+View the auto-command with:
+autocmd BufWritePost *

+And remove all auto-commands from the previous with:
+:autocmd!
+BufWritePost *

+:autocmd BufWritePost * !run_tests.sh <afile>

+:autocmd BufWritePost *.vim %s/^:// <afile>